MarinerLHS/QA_Junior_projects/Multiplex_App_Testing/Test-Cases/TC_6_Navigation_test.md

 ## Expected Result:

-- The app opens maps and displays route to the cinema
+- The app open maps and build a route to the cinema.
+- You can see an adress of specific cinema in maps app

 ## Actual Result: